Product Design, Mobile UI

 Actify is a smoking cessation app that helps users track their smoking behavior and replace it with meaningful activities that align with their values.
 The app engages smokers through a structured journey providing hands on resources as well as community engagement through stories from others smokers who quit.

-This project came up as a pro-bono design opportunity when I was looking for meaningful volunteer work.
-We partnered with Fred Hutchinson Cancer Research Center to help smokers who have depressive symptoms improve their mood and quit smoking.
+We collaborated with Fred Hutchinson Cancer Research Center to help smokers who have depressive symptoms improve their mood and quit smoking.

-Currently, Actify! has been developed into an app and is undergoing Pilot Trials.
+Actify! is a fully developed app and is undergoing Pilot Trials.

 Role